WRLC Handbook

 Regular employees are individuals hired into a position that is expected to be ongoing.

-Temporary employees are usually hired to perform special projects, cover for absent employees, or meet additional workloads for a designated period of time and are not eligible for any WRLC benefits except workers' compensation coverage.
-Temporary employees work as scheduled by the department supervisor.
+Temporary employees are usually hired to perform special projects, cover for absent employees, or meet additional workloads for a designated period of time and are not eligible for any WRLC benefits except workers' compensation coverage and any other benefits required by law Temporary employees work as scheduled by the department supervisor.

 Exempt and Non-exempt